jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://www.youtube.com/embed/ymI5Uv5cGU4?start=613" target="_blank" class="button small">Reader</a>

 _This video lets you see "the game of" civilization in our real history.
-You don't need to watch it all, but note how each new civilization is a group of people changing their technology, culture, and ruling philosophy.
+You don't need to watch it all, but know each new civilization is a group of people changing their technology, culture, and ruling philosophy.
 We survive and rise as protagonists and player gods, or decline and fall as antagonists and extras.
 Britain, France, America, and the rest of the Left and Right world won the Industrial Age.
 But the winner of the Internet Age is still up to grabs._

 ## We Upgrade our Politics Now, or We Lose the Game

 Politics is currently quite emotional.
-Actually, from the disputed elections of the American government to the radicalization of European politics, I think it's better to say Westerners fucking hate each other.
+Actually, from the disputed elections of the American government to the radicalization of European politics, I think it's better to say Westerners across the world fucking hate each other.
 And many don't know why.
 They're just angry.
 And not in the "I stepped in the puddle" sort of way.
 Mad "because the other side is ruining everything!" kind of way.

 Let's get some perspective.
 Today, regular people are increasingly unhappy.
 To cope, we pick an ideology to help us.
 Conservatism and Progressivism are the big choices because both spanned the world on the back of the Industrial Age and the era of mass-production.
-Conservatives fight for free-markets to help society create more houses, roads, and schools, Progressives fight to redistribution this property to keep our community fair.
+Conservatives fight for free-markets to help society create more houses, cars, and consumer products, Progressives fight to redistribution this property to keep our community fair.
 This divide causes a tug of war over regulations, tax rates, subsidies, and other government policies.

 However, digital property is automatically distributed and mass-produced.
 Even better, digital stuff such as ebooks, websites, and video never spoils and can be accessed from anywhere.
 As our world becomes more virtual in the Internet Age, Industrial Age mentalities grow obsolete.